*Updated January 24, 2019

 Low Minimum Investment: You can open a GIC account at EQ Bank with just $100!
 Most competitors have a $500-$1,000 minimum starting deposit.
 This makes it possible for virtually anyone to open an account.

 Lots of Choices: With so many terms available, including as low as 3 months and up to 5 years, you have the flexibility to tailor your GIC investment to meet your financial needs.

 Safety: EQ Bank is owned by Equitable Bank which is a member of Canada Deposit Insurance Corporation (CDIC).
 This means that your deposits are insured up to $100,000 per account.

-GICs are a great investment vehicle when you want to save for a short-term goal and desire higher returns than are available on a savings account.
-Be it a vacation, home down payment, vehicle purchase, or other financial goal, an EQ Bank GIC can be your gateway to increasing your net worth.
+GICs are a great investment vehicle when you want to save for a short-term goal and desire higher returns than is available on a savings account.
+Be it a vacation, home down payment, vehicle purchase, or other financial goals, an EQ Bank GIC can be your gateway to increasing your net worth.